 A school council is a group of pupils who are elected to represent the views of all and who work hard to improve their school.
 At Oaks Primary Academy we have 2 representatives per class.
 Their role is to act as a link between the children in the class, the School Council, the Senior Leadership Team and the Governors of Oaks Primary Academy.
 Each member of the Council is elected through a democratic process, providing children with individual liberty to empower choices around their education.

-On Thursday 27th September 2018 we are holding our School Council Elections.
-Each class has been finding out more about what a School Council is, how they work, what they do and what it means to be a School Councillor.
-Our Election Day is being supported once again by Maidstone Borough Council and Democratic Services.
-They are helping us to run the day, providing signage, ballot boxes and voting booths to make the experience as close to the real thing as possible.
-Councillor Marion Ring is coming to our Assembly to announce the results.
+On Thursday 27th September 2018 we held our School Council Elections.
+Each class found out more about what a School Council is, how they work, what they do and what it means to be a School Councillor.
+Our Election Day was supported once again by Maidstone Borough Council and Democratic Services.
+They provided signage, ballot boxes and voting booths to make the experience as close to the real thing as possible.
+Councillor Marion Ring came to our Assembly to announce the results.

 To find out more about School Councils click here.